topimiettinen/libaslrmalloc/README.md

 `libaslrmalloc` understands the following environment variables:

 - `LIBASLRMALLOC_DEBUG`: Enable debugging.
+- `LIBASLRMALLOC_PASSTHROUGH`: Forward function calls to the libc implementations.
 - `LIBASLRMALLOC_FILL_JUNK`: Can be used to change the fill character or to disable filling if set to an empty string.
 - `LIBASLRMALLOC_STRICT_MALLOC0`: If set to 1, `malloc(0)` will return `NULL`.
 - `LIBASLRMALLOC_STRICT_POSIX_MEMALIGN_ERRNO`: If set to 1, `posix_memalign()` will restore the old errno in case of an error.